artursuchocki/self-driving-cars-_traffic_signs_classification/README.md

 #### 3. Training the model

 To train the model, I used an AdamOptimizer becouse it computes adaptive learning rates for each parameter.
 I also used regularization for the loss calculation.L2 regulatization prevents model from overfitting.
 Values of Learning rate and L2 hyperparam was chosen experimentally.
 I've trained CNN on my local computer without advanced GPU so I set bach size to 128 and number of epochs to 40.
 After 20s epochs train and valid accuracy didn't change a lot, having some gap between each other.
+![alt text][image9]
 Probably model is a little bit overfitting even though I've used 2 types of regularization.
 Next thing I could try would be add more augmentations to images such as brightness, zoom, etc., or try equalising with different approaches, such as using skimage exposure module, or doing a simple (x - mu) / (max - min)

 My final model results were: